 Are you picking a course simply to please the people around you or are you doing it because it’s really what you’ve always wanted to do?

 Do you want to pursue a career based on your passion and lifelong dreams or do you want to pursue a career that will give you financial security?

 The answer can be a simple yes or no, but its implications on your future are not that simple.
 Some people choose a course related to their passion, but there’s the question of whether there will be jobs available after graduation.
 Similarly, some people go for financial security and pick an in-demand job, and there’s the question of how long they can keep at it.

 Of course, things do not always come in black and white.
-And there are no straight answers, just your willingness to make things work, so go and give it your best shot!
-In the end, it comes down to what is important to you.
+There are no straight answers, just your willingness to make things work, so just go and give it your best shot.
+In the end, it comes down to what is most important to you.

-Here are some other miscellaneous tips that we hope will also help:
+If you’re still having uncertainties, here are some other miscellaneous tips that we hope may also help:

 You’re not sure how interested you are in the courses you have in mind?